History of Life Community Services

 We have 8 part time staff and Ray who is employed full time.
 We continue to deliver the full range of programmes for Incredible Years parenting programmes, these include Toddler 1-3 years, 3-8 years, 6-12 years.
 We also have our Parent Coaching group which meets fortnightly, this is a goal focused group which offers immediate help to those waiting for a programme to start.

 We also deliver Incredible Years for Teachers and are contracted through the Ministry of Education to provide this to Early Childhood Teachers.

 We also continue to deliver Emotional Intelligence programmes for Children and Youth through the school terms.
 Our wait-lists are usually quite full with a lot of need for these programmes out in the community.

-We continue to deliver Incredible Years for parents and teacher programmes.
-Our staff of fully accredited and qualified facilitators for the Parent and Teacher programmes continue to deliver a quality service to the Waikato area.
-We have on staff an Accredited Peer Coach in both Parent and Teacher programmes.
+We continue to deliver Incredible Years for parents.
+Our staff of fully accredited and qualified facilitators for the Parent programmes continue to deliver a quality service to the Waikato area.

 We also deliver Emotional Intelligence programmes for children and youth.
 These programmes are delivered during the school day once a week for the term.
 All courses are generally well subscribed so it is best to get referrals in as soon as possible as we do have a wait list for all of our programmes.

 We are very thankful for the donations and funders who donate to our service on a regular basis, without these donations we couldn’t do what we do.